 HRA's Emergency Food Assistance Program (EFAP) provides funding to more than 500 community kitchens and food pantries citywide.
 If you need food, you can get help today at one of New York City's food pantries, which provide groceries to cook at home, or community kitchens, which provide hot meals.

 Need to find an active food pantry near you?
-Look it up on the Get Food NYC map.
+Look it up on the Food Assistance Map.

 See a List of Food Pantries and Community Kitchens, or call 311.
 Agents are available 24 hours a day, 7 days a week.